 Some distributors sometimes use the "Hatch" name, but do not actually grow and process their chiles in the Hatch Valley.
 To protect Hatch and other New Mexican growers, state legislators passed a 2012 law protecting and prohibiting the "New Mexican" identity brand for state grown peppers.
 Wikipedia There is a Hatch Chile Association that certifies the authenticity of the chiles being used in NuMex's fare.

 Something to keep in mind before you go is that this is NOT Mexican Food.
 It is New Mexican food, as in the U.S. state of New Mexico.
-There are no tacos or burritos—although you do put some of the mains in a handheld tortilla—and hardly any use of cilantro.
+It has some similarities, but is also different, and there is hardly any use of cilantro.
 This made my cilantro-hating girlfriend quite pleased (it tastes like soap to her) until she found out that the guacamole had cilantro.
 No problem!
 They just whipped up some fresh, super tasty guacamole without it.
 Extra points for NuMex.

 We both opted for two different slow-cooked seasoned meats that were tremendously tasty.